Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Factions and Societies/Library of the Cobalt Soul.md

 ## Figures of Interest

-Operating under the will of Ioun, and driven by curiosity and the desire to further universal understanding, the diverse agents of the Cobalt Soul seek to change the world for the better.
+Operating under the will of [[Ioun]], and driven by curiosity and the desire to further universal understanding, the diverse agents of the Cobalt Soul seek to change the world for the better.

 ### ![[Loman Turray]]